How to Make Your Financial Planning For Different Stages of Life Cycle

 Increase your insurance cover if required.
 Take adequate health insurance to cover yourself and the family from that unexpected risk.
 Any unforeseen happenings can snatch away the lifestyle your family has been accustomed to.

 Contribute maximum to your Retirement Products such as PF and Superannuation.

 You are at the wealth-building stage.
 Keep your investments in growth Assets which deliver maximum returns in long term.
 Revaluate your strategies, if required.

 Stage 3 – Distribution Phase (Age 50-65)

 This is the stage when your family is becoming independent.
-Your earnings are at peak and you are approaching retirement.
+Your earnings are at a peak and you are approaching retirement.
 You are preparing to distribute your wealth among your family.

 Try to pay off all your debts prior to your retirement.
-You would not like to service any debt post retirement.
+You would not like to service any debt post-retirement.

 Check your asset allocation.
-Start the transition from high risk investments to low risk investments.
-Since post retirement you may not have a regular income, start evaluating your options.
+Start the transition from high-risk investments to low-risk investments.
+Since post-retirement you may not have a regular income, start evaluating your options.

-Although financial situation of every individual is different and hence the financial plan, the basic strategies remain the same.
-Regular Review, Proper Asset Allocation, Re-balancing when necessary and Changes in Financial Goals as per the Financial Situation are the base of your lifeboat.
+Although the financial situation of every individual is different and hence the financial plan, the basic strategies remain the same.
+Regular Review, Proper Asset Allocation, Re-balancing when necessary, and Changes in Financial Goals as per the Financial Situation are the base of your lifeboat.
 Missing any of these can create that gap which will inhibit any boat from reaching the destination.